 For some secure messaging solutions, that means sending an email portal to an end-recipient to access the encrypted message.
 Typically, the subject line will indicate that the contents inside include sensitive information as a reasonable safeguard.

 But if your email subject line reveals PHI–which can simply be a patient’s name–is that a HIPAA compliance violation?

 In summary, yes.

 How to Write a HIPAA Compliant Email Subject Line

-When you send a secure email using most portal-based encrypted email solutions, only the message in the email portal is guaranteed to be secure.
+When you send a secure email using most portal-based encrypted email solution, only the message in the email portal is guaranteed to be secure.

 If the recipient uses an email provider that does not support transport layer security (TLS), the email contents such as the email header information (email addresses, subject lines) and email body remain unencrypted – leaving them susceptible to HIPAA violations.